fiskaly/coding-challenges/signing-service-challenge/README.md

 #### QA / Testing

-As we are in the business of compliance technology, we need to make sure that our implementation is verifiably compliant.
+As we are in the business of compliance technology, we need to make sure that our implementation is verifiably correct.
 Think of an automatable way to assure the correctness (in this challenge: adherence to the specifications) of the system.

 #### Technical Constraints & Considerations